helios57/TWB/readme/configs.md

 **Custom farms**
 Each village can have a list of custom farms in the "additional_farms" parameter, the village ID's should be added as strings.
 *Note: This option can be very dangerous! if the village gets captured by you or some other player the bot will still keep attacking until troops die or the entry gets disabled in the village cache file.*

+**Gathering**
+If troops are not used for farming and there is no incoming attack the village will automatically attempt to start a gather operation.
+You can enable/disable this using the `gather_enabled` parameter and set the default gather operation using the `gather_selection` option (1-4, higher numbers require more resources to unlock).

+The `advanced_gather` parameter (default: true) enables smart gathering that uses all available troops across all unlocked gather slots efficiently.

+**Gather Priority**
+By default, farming runs before gathering operations.
+If you want to prioritize gathering over farming, set `prioritize_gathering` to `true` in the village configuration.
+This is useful when you want to maximize resource gathering efficiency.

+**Auto-Unlock Gather Options**
+The bot will automatically unlock higher-level gather options (slots 2, 3, 4) when sufficient resources are available.
+Each unlock costs resources (wood, stone, iron) and the bot will:
+- Check if you have enough resources to unlock the next option
+- Automatically spend resources to unlock it
+- Request resources from other villages if the balancer is enabled
+- Refetch the gather page after unlocking to use the new slot immediately